neomorphism/neomo/StyleGuide.md

 ## Explanatory notes

+### Code formatting

+When writing code, we use prettier for readability and collaboration efficiency.

 ### File naming and Class naming

 The file name must be lowercase and must be hyphenated to distinguish between word spacing.<br/>